How we are funded

 Arthur Rank Hospice Charity supports people in Cambridgeshire living with an advanced serious illness or other life-limiting condition and those who need end-of-life care.

-Over 3,800 patients each year are cared for at the Hospice in Cambridge, the Alan Hudson Day Treatment Centre in Wisbech and in patients’ own homes via the Arthur Rank Community Team –Hospice at Home and The Specialist Palliative Care Home Team.
+Over 3,800 patients each year are cared for at the Hospice in Cambridge, the Alan Hudson Centre in Wisbech and in patients’ own homes via the Arthur Rank Community Team –Hospice at Home and The Specialist Palliative Care Home Team.
 This care supports people to improve their quality of life and fulfil their end of their life choices.

 Your support helps to continue supporting people in Cambridgeshire living with an advanced serious illness or other life-limiting condition, thank you

-Diane has been coming to the Living Well Service
+Sally has been visiting the Living Well Service